timmcginley/41934/Activities/BlenderClassification.md

 # Classification in Blender / Bonsai

-This activity supports the [classification concept].
+This activity explores the [classification] concept.

 ## Activity overview

+* How to check if you model is classified?
+* Is the classification correct?
-* How to change the classification of the models.
+* How to change the classification of elements
+* Change the classification system in a project.
 * How are the models we are studying classified?